Sjors/nado-book/taproot/activation.md

 But at the same time, you have this super loud group that's already canceled everybody who doesn't agree with them to activate this thing.
 So that's why there should be at least some decent amount of time and some community agreement on, "When are we going to flag date this thing?"
 And it shouldn't be within a few months.
 You should give people a decent amount of time.

 This was a very extreme example.
 A less extreme example would be that miners should have some time to review this code after it's shipped.
-But some people might say, "No, they should have reviewed it earlier, because we don't want to set the incentive."
+But some people might say, "No, they should have reviewed it earlier, because we don't want to set a precedent."

 Moving on, yet another idea is that of BIP 8 plus BIP 91.
 This deploys BIP 9, with a long signaling period.
 After that amount of time, the activation is triggered.
 However, in the meantime. you're going to see what happens.
 So, for example, if after a year, it's still not activated, then developers can sort of try to find out why it hasn't activated again, sort of similar to Matt's idea.
 Developers take their time.
 They figure out, "OK, there's actually no good reason that it's not being X failed."
 At that point, they can deploy a new client that has sort of BIP 91 in it, which forces miners to signal support for it before the specified time period is over — in other words, the update is shipped with a lower threshold, which in turn triggers the higher threshold.